Aquafina-water-bottle/jp-mining-note/docs/docs/updating.md

     `python` or `git` before.

     1. Install [Python](https://www.python.org/).
-        Any version above 3.10.6 should suffice.
+        Any version above 3.10.6 should suffice, but I recommend using the latest stable version.

         Make sure the box for "Add Python to PATH" is checked.
         (This is a common error for people to make.
 Please pay attention to this step!)